 Choose by skill level

 - Completely out of the habit?
-Never read more than a few verses at a time? —> Pick a reading plan.
+Never read more than a few verses at a time? —> Pick a short doable reading plan like this one.

 - Completed at least a few weeks in a row of Bible reading?
-Studied the Bible before but it’s been a while? —> Start with a reading plan, then add FLEX 3 as you feel ready to take the next step.
+Studied the Bible before but it’s been a while? —> Add a simple Bible study method to your time.

-- In a great routine of Bible reading and ready for a challenge? —> Start off with FLEX 3 and move on to FLEX 6 once you get the hang of things.
+- In a great routine of Bible reading and ready for a challenge? —> Learn how to go deeper into inductive Bible study.

 These decision-making suggestions are based primarily on skill.
 But you can also make your choice by the time you have available that day.